 dataset, as described in the Watershed Aggregation article, and

 Reach-by-reach identification of spawning gravels is experimental.
 We tested two methods.
-Reaches are included if they pass the spawning gravel likelihood criteria under either method.
+Currently, reaches are included as likely spawning gravel reaches if they pass the spawning gravel likelihood criteria under either method.
+The spawning gravel likelihood represents potential spawning gravel availability based on geomorphic channel attributes and does not take into account gravel starvation nor gravel augmentation below dams.

 This approach applies the geomorphic classifications published by the UC Davis eFlows project for the Sacramento River basin.
 The dataset is available on Dryad2 and documented in Guillon et al. (2020)3 and within the California Environmental Flows Framework documentation.
 Ten channel types were mapped in this dataset, from which a subset were selected as indicators of potential spawning suitability: